PRK Eye Surgery with Advanced Vision Correction Care

 The surgeon works by carefully removing the outer layer of the cornea (the epithelium) and then reshaping the underlying corneal tissue with an excimer laser.
 This reshaping process improves how light enters the eye and focuses on the retina, allowing for clearer and sharper vision.

-Because the surface layer of the cornea naturally regenerates after treatment, PRK can be a suitable choice for patients who need excellent long-term visual stability without compromising corneal strength.
+Because the cornea's surface layer naturally regenerates after treatment, PRK can be a suitable option for patients who need excellent long-term visual stability without compromising corneal strength.

 Types of Photorefractive Keratectomy Procedure